BidyutRoy2/Swisstronic-Task-2/README.md

 - ## Mint Proxy
 ---
 - Now go to `[Github](https://github.com)
-- Create a repository and name it `Swisstronik ERC20` and copy the repository link and save it somewhere
+- Create a repository and name it `Swisstronik Proxy` and copy the repository link and save it somewhere
 - Make sure you are creating this repository from the github account which is authorised to `Gitpod`
 ---
 - Now go back to [Gitpod](https://gitpod.io/workspaces)